CodeF0x/LMSA/README.md

 ## Requirements

-Before using LMSA, ensure that the following requirements are met:
+Before using LMWSA, ensure that the following requirements are met:

-- **Android Device**: You must have a device running Android 7.0 (Nougat) or higher.
+- **NodeJS**: You'll need to install a recent version of NodeJS on the computer you want to serve this from
 - **LM Studio**: LM Studio must be installed and running on a network-accessible computer.
 - **Network Configuration**:
   - CORS (Cross-Origin Resource Sharing) must be enabled in LM Studio settings to allow cross-origin requests from LMSA.